Surprise! You probably already have investments - perhaps a workplace pension? An ISA from your bank?

 If you are struggling to save, sign up to our newsletter for budgeting and money management tips and open a free account with us to access more tools and insights.

 What does investing mean?

 We mean, putting your money somewhere in order to increase its value.
-It can be risky, but we will also cover what we mean by risk.
-It's important to remember that the value of your investments can go down as well as up and you might get back less than you put in.
+It can be risky, but we will also cover what we mean by risk (the value of your investments can go down as well as up and you might get back less than you put in).
 Just because something did well in the past, doesn't mean it will in the future.
 You should always consider factors which may impact that investment like the overall economy or other relevant aspects.

 It's also important to remember the benefits of diversification, or not putting all your eggs in one basket!
 If you put all your savings into one specific investment, and this turned out to be a bad investment, then you will feel the full effect.
 But if you only put 20% each into 5 different investments, and only one performed badly, then the other 4 will have a positive effect and reduce the overall loss to you.

 The main options for investing are: Cash, Property, Shares and Bonds

 Cash in the bank, in a current or basic savings account.
 Generally the interest rate is low in comparison to other options, with some banks giving no interest at all.

 This does not carry many risks - the two risks being the value being lowered due to the impact of inflation, and the risk the bank will fail.